The following are the main accounts we need to cover when projecting balance sheet line items:

 Shareholder capital can be one of the simplest tasks when projecting balance sheet line items.
 More often than not, shareholder capital remains constant throughout periods, so forecasts will generally just be set to equal the latest known period.

 Forecasting retained earnings actually involves projecting net income and dividends, rather than retained earnings itself.
 This means that to finishing projecting balance sheet line items, it’s handy to first finish projecting income statement line items so as to have net income readily available.
 As always, the balance that is displayed on the balance sheet is the closing balance.

-Because we need certain items under the income statement, this is the best way of projecting balance sheet line items:
+Because we need certain items from the income statement, this is the best way of projecting balance sheet line items: